How to Reheat Rice

 Is it safe to reheat rice in the microwave?

 Reheating rice in the microwave is not just safe, but it’s actually recommended.
-It’s fast, easy, and with a few handy tricks like adding water and covering the rice with a damp towel, your rice will come out just as fluffy as if it had been cooked the same day.
+It’s fast and easy, and with a few handy tricks like adding water and covering the rice with a damp towel, your rice will come out just as fluffy as if it had been cooked the same day.

 Can you reheat rice more than once?

-What to Serve With Reheated Rice
+How to Use Reheated Rice

-Pin This
+Pin It

 How to Reheat Rice

-Prep: 5 minutes
+Prep Time: 5 minutes

-Cook: 5 minutes
+Cook Time: 5 minutes

-Total: 10 minutes
+Total Time: 10 minutes

 Servings: 4 People